oils-for-unix/oils/doc/ref/chap-builtin-func.md

 except the name can is a string, which can be constructed at runtime.

+---

+You can also bind globals:

+    call setVar('myname', 42, global=true)

+which is like

+    setglobal myname = 42

 ### `parseCommand()`

 Given a code string, parse it as a command (with the current parse options).